Bill Steer

 William Geoffrey Steer (born 3 December 1969) is a British guitarist and co-founder of the extreme metal band Carcass.
 He is considered a pioneer and an essential contributor to grindcore and death metal due to his involvement in Napalm Death and Carcass, two of the most important bands of those genres.
-Presently he plays with Gentlemans Pistols, the reactivated Carcass and appeared as a live second guitarist for Angel Witch from 2011–2015.
+Presently he plays with Gentlemans Pistols, the reactivated Carcass and appeared as a live second guitarist for Angel Witch from 2011 to 2015.

+The style of Steer's guitar work on early Napalm Death releases has been described as a "frenzied, distorted blur".

 Biography

-Born in Stockton-on-Tees to a Scottish mother and English father, Steer spent his teenage years in the Wirral.
+Born in Stockton-on-Tees to a Scottish mother and English father, Steer spent his teenage years on the Wirral.
 According to various interviews, it was at this time he was exposed to hard rock and heavy metal in the form of Motörhead, Deep Purple, Black Sabbath, UFO, Iron Maiden, Led Zeppelin and so on, followed by lesser-known NWOBHM artists such as Raven, Tank and Venom.
 These years saw Steer begin playing electric guitar and also becoming one of the earliest tape traders in the UK, immersing himself in the embryonic underground death metal scene.
 During this time, an early incarnation of Carcass was formed.